Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 📝 Internal linking is one of the most underused and underrated “quick wins” in SEO that most marketing teams are not aware of, and don’t take advantage of.
 Proper usage of internal links can skyrocket your organic performance.
 We closely work with all of our clients to implement a winning internal linking strategy for existing content, as well as TO build out content silos to squeeze maximum impact from our backlink profile.
 If you’re not already actively working on internal linking or have a strategy on how to use your internal links for the biggest impact, it’s probably worth scheduling a Free Grow Faster Session with our team to take a closer look.

-Indexing on the flip side is when Google and other search engines pull in your content and gauge how relevant it is to include it in the search results.
+Indexing, on the flip side, is when Google and other search engines pull in your content and gauge how relevant it is to include it in the search results.
 We work to implement during this step:

 1. Canonical tags